 Cancelled after one season, My Mother The Car earned its place in TV history for all the wrong reasons.
 TV Guide named it the second-worst show of all time in 2002 (The Jerry Springer Show came in first).

-Everybody knows in a second life
+Everybody knows in the second life

 We all come back sooner or later

 As anything from a pussycat to a man-eatin’ alligator

 Well you all may think my story is more fiction than it’s fact